vPeteWalker/midway/vmmanage/vmmanage.rst

    .. figure:: images/0.png

    *By default, this view will show us all VMs across your environment.
-After we created additional workloads we can look at how to leverage the search and filtering capabilities.*
+After we have created additional workloads we can look at how to leverage the search and filtering capabilities.*

 #.
 Click **Create VM** and fill out the following fields: